sweattep/ancient_quotes/README.md

 >You will run from a lion, only to meet a bear.
 You will escape to your house, rest your hand on the wall, and be bitten by a snake.

 >For I tell you, unless your righteousness is far greater than that of the teachers and separated ones, you will certainly not enter the Kingdom of Heaven!

+>Your wickedness can affect only others like you, and your righteousness only other human beings.

+>If he were to take back man's heart to himself, if he gathered to himself his spirit and breath; all flesh would instantly perish, everyone would return to dust.